marta-opalinska/Tactico/README.md

 **Pattern**

-Not every pattern is suitable for every actuator or even the actuator's driver.
-The table below presents what patterns are available for each actuator-driver combination.
+Some patterns are only suitable for a specific actuator or an actuator driver (see Tab.1).

 | Actuator/Driver | Actuator Driver DRV2605LEVM | Actuator Driver GPIO |
 | --------------- | --------------------------- | -------------------- |